jawahar-shazab/docs/docs/api.md

 PUT /v1/users/:userId
 ```

-Updates details of a specific user.
+This API updates the details of a specific user, identified by `userId`.
+Updates may include changes to the user's name, email, role, or other profile information.

 #### 8.Delete User